yt-dlp/yt-dlp/README.md

  - `br`: Equivalent to using `tbr,vbr,abr`
  - `asr`: Audio sample rate in Hz

-**Deprecation warning**: Many of these fields have (currently undocumented) aliases, that may be removed in a future version.
+**Deprecation warning** - Many of these fields have (currently undocumented) aliases, that may be removed in a future version.
 It is recommended to use only the documented field names.

 All fields, unless specified otherwise, are sorted in descending order.
 To reverse this, prefix the field with a `+`.
 Eg: `+res` prefers format with the smallest resolution.
 Additionally, you can suffix a preferred value for the fields, separated by a `:`.
 Eg: `res:720` prefers larger videos, but no larger than 720p and the smallest video if there are no videos less than 720p.
 For `codec` and `ext`, you can provide two preferred values, the first for video and the second for audio.
 Eg: `+codec:avc:m4a` (equivalent to `+vcodec:avc,+acodec:m4a`) sets the video codec preference to `h264` > `h265` > `vp9` > `vp9.2` > `av01` > `vp8` > `h263` > `theora` and audio codec preference to `mp4a` > `aac` > `vorbis` > `opus` > `mp3` > `ac3` > `dts`.
 You can also make the sorting prefer the nearest values to the provided by using `~` as the delimiter.
 Eg: `filesize~1G` prefers the format with filesize closest to 1 GiB.